maxfolley/belt/readme.md

 Belt
 ====

-A no-dependency tool belt.
+A JavaScript Object package manager and toolbelt.

 Usage
 -----

-Belt exposes to variables to the global namespace - `belt` and `beltup`.
+Belt exposes two variables to the global namespace - `belt` and `beltup`.

-`belt` consists or utility functions, as well as objects containing related functionality.
-You can 'beltup' one of your own objects with the `beltup` function.
+`belt` consists of utility functions, as well as objects containing related functionality - or 'packages'.
+You can 'beltup' one of your own objects with a package by using the `beltup` function.

 ### Using `beltup`